18 Oct DONEGAL and TIREE report Sept/Oct 2019

 There was a truly great moment on Friday – the last day of the course.
 I have to admit energy levels were a little low to begin with but gradually everyone got out there and enjoyed the session.
 By 4pm we looked at each other, made the ‘glass to mouth’ move – the international sign that means ‘lets have a drink.’
 And at the moment the wind shut off completely and we retired to the Tiree Lode hotel for a beer to celebrate a fabulous week in the best company.

 All being well with health and the world, I will be returning to Donegal and Tiree in 2020 – dates will appear here on my site at the beginning of 2020.
-Please get in touch if you’re interested and have any questions.

 Check out some highlights